WooCommerce Guide: How to Start an Online Store in 1 Hour

 The rest of the choices in this section are pretty optional, although we’d recommend checking out the Linked Products tab.
 Here, you can determine what kinds of related products will be promoted to visitors, which is a smart way to increase sales.

 At the bottom of the page, you’ll find the Product short description section.

-This is where you can enter a summary of the item, which will appear on your product listing pages.
-Keep it brief, and focus on the key selling point.
+This is where you can enter a summary of the item, which will appear on your product listings’ pages.
+Keep it brief and focus on the key selling point.
 In other words, how does this product solve a crucial problem or make your customers’ lives easier?

 Scrolling back up, the main editor is where you can enter a full description of your product.
 Be as thorough as possible here, highlighting its essential features and providing all the information a customer will need to make an informed choice.
 Most importantly, don’t forget to use the Add Media button to include images of the product, ideally from multiple perspectives.
 The better potential customers can visualize the item, the more likely they’ll be to open their wallets.

 To enter a main, featured image for the item, you can use the Product image section in the right-hand column.
 Just under that, there’s an option to create a Product gallery, which is an excellent idea if your item comes in multiple styles or colors.
 Also in this column, you can add a category and tags to your product.

 This is recommended for a couple of reasons.
 First, it helps you keep everything organized.
 Second, it makes it easier for both potential customers and search engine bots to find your products and understand what they are.

 When you have everything set up the way you’d like, simply click on Publish to make your product live!
 Then you can repeat the process for each additional item.
 You can always come back and make changes to your existing product pages if information or images need to be updated.